Opportunities for Imaging Light Nuclei with a Second Interaction Region at the Electron-Ion Collider: Introduction

 \section{Introduction}

-The upcoming U.S.-based Electron Ion Collider (EIC) is being designed to collide electrons with various ions, ranging from protons to uranium, across a wide range of center-of-mass energies from 20 to 140 GeV, while achieving extremely high luminosity of $10^{33-34} \rm{cm}^{-2} \rm{sec}^{-1}$~\cite{ABDULKHALEK2022122447, ref:EICCDR, Accardi:2012qut}.
+The upcoming U.S.-based Electron Ion Collider (EIC) is being designed to collide electrons with various ions, ranging from protons to uranium, across a wide range of center-of-mass energies from 30 to 140 GeV, while achieving extremely high luminosity of $10^{33-34} \rm{cm}^{-2} \rm{sec}^{-1}$~\cite{ABDULKHALEK2022122447, ref:EICCDR, Accardi:2012qut}.
 Moreover, the EIC will facilitate collisions involving polarized electrons, protons, and light ions ($^{3}\rm{He}$)~\cite{ref:EICCDR}, making it the only collider in the world with this capability.

 The EIC science program is extremely broad and diverse.
 It runs the gamut from detailed investigation of hadronic structure with unprecedented precision to explorations of new regimes of strongly interacting matter~\cite{Gelis:2010nm, Jalilian-Marian:2014ica}, providing an excellent way to explore the fundamental theory of Quantum Chromodynamics (QCD)\cite{Gaillard:1998ui, Oerter:2006iy}.
 The EIC will enable us to study the entire three-dimensional of partons inside the proton in a manner that surpasses what can be learned from standard collinear parton distributions, which only provide information about the longitudinal momentum structure.
 With the unique capability to span a wide range of momentum transfer $Q^{2}$ and Bjorken-$x$, the EIC can offer the most powerful tool to precisely quantify how the spin of gluons and that of quarks of various flavors contribute to the proton spin.
 Another area of EIC research that will be explored is nuclear partonic structure and how it might differ from a free proton.
 Finally, by utilizing the EIC's capability of colliding electrons with a broad spectrum of nuclear species, the EIC can serve as an irreplaceable frontier QCD laboratory for the systematic investigation of novel nuclear phenomena~\cite{Accardi:2012qut}.
+The production of vector mesons (VM) in coherent diffractive processes, $e+\rm{A} \rightarrow \it{e'}+\rm{VM}+\rm{A}'$, where $\rm{VM}$ = $J/\psi$, $\phi$, $\rho$, is a unique process which has a primary focus at the EIC.
+Since only one final state particle is generated, the process is experimentally clean and can be unambiguously identified by the presence of a rapidity gap~\cite{Toll:2012mb, Abramowicz:1998ii}.
+What makes the coherent diffractive processes so interesting is that they are most sensitive to the underlying gluon distributions in nuclei~\cite{Jones:2013pga, Jones:2016ldq, PhysRevD.106.074019}.

 The EIC is designed to support two Interaction Regions at the ``6 o-clock" and ``8 o-clock" halls of the current Relativistic Heavy-Ion Collider (RHIC) facility (IR-6 and IR-8), although the EIC project scope only includes funding for a fully instrumented IR-6 and the associated ePIC~\cite{epic} detector.
 The presence of two general-purpose collider detectors supports the comprehensive EIC science program, facilitating cross-verification of significant findings and enhancing discoveries through complementarity.
 Furthermore, it enables the combination of different datasets from the two studies, a validated method for minimizing experimental systematic uncertainty.